Course Sequence

 World History & Geography II: Modern World (HC6) +

-Description: This Social Studies course introduces tenth graders to world history and geography during the modern era.
+This Social Studies course introduces tenth graders to world history and geography during the modern era.
 Students will study the development and changes of complex civilizations from approximately 1750 to the present.
 Students will be able to apply their understanding of the historic as well as the contemporary geographic, social, political, and economic consequences of the various areas and problems they review as they relate to the French Revolution, the Industrial Revolution, the Rise of Imperialism and Colonialism, World War I, Totalitarianism, World War II, and Nationalism.

 Number of Credits: 1